colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Monitor your redis cache statistics with my modified [munin plugin](https://gist.github.com/1177716).
  - Enable persistent connections.
 Make sure that if you have multiple configurations connecting the persistent string is unique for each configuration so that "select" commands don't cause conflicts.
+ - Use the stats.php script to inspect your cache to find oversized or wasteful cache tags.

 ### Example Garbage Collection Script (Magento)